HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * debateGraph is being evaluated as a way of vizualizing MicroContent & MicroPortals that include links to Resonator.
 * incorporate (some Labels) examples.
 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/wiki#test_for_TransClusion
+* Privacy implications need more attentions after the Facebook & Cambridge Analytics debacles of 2018.